tattersoftware/codeigniter4-addins/README.md

 # Tatter\Addins
-Meta-package for tatter/* libraries for CodeIgniter 4
+Meta-package of Tatter modules for CodeIgniter 4

 ## Installation